How a CDN Can Help Protect Against DDoS Attacks

 - Brand credibility

 - Search engine rankings

 It doesn’t take make much downtime to make a negative impact.
 In a world where more than half of website visitors will leave a mobile site if it takes more than three seconds to load, every second really does count.
 A CDN will help ensure your site is always online, and users will associate it with professionalism and reliability.

 Ultimately, the key reason to use a CDN is for peace of mind.
-When you know your website is secure, performing well, and will always be online,
+When you use a CDN, you can rest assured that your website is secure, performing well, and will always be online.